tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 ![Generated images](/images/graphical_models/rbm_generated_3.png)

 As you can see the model generates very good instances and can be, more or less, be used as a generative model.
 But some images are not too good.
-You can try to generate better images by setting up the hyperparameters like ``tune``, ``burn_in``, ``epochs``, ``lr``, etc. Don't forget to show your results off in the comment section on my github page.
+You can try to generate better images by setting up the hyperparameters like ``tune``, ``burn_in``, ``epochs``, ``lr``, etc. Don't forget to show your results off in the comment section on my GitHub page.
 Let's move ahead to the last experiment of this model.

-- **Bad Generator**: The model performs very good on training instance that are similar like just training on images of $3$ or $0$.
+- **Bad Generator**: The model performs very well on training instances that are similar to just training on images of $3$ or $0$.
 But what happens if we train it on more than one type of image (like a mix of all 10 digits)??
 Let's see.

 ```python
 import numpy as np